Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Step 1 - Create the Release Structure

-SSH into your server and navigate to public_html.
+SSH into your server and navigate to your app root (e.g. public_html or htdocs/yourdomain.com).

 1. Create the releases folder: